-f) An opinion on whether the management report is consistent with the corresponding accounts for the same year, if that report accompanies the annual accounts.
-It shall also include an opinion on whether the content and presentation of the management report comply with the requirements of the applicable regulations, indicating, if necessary, any material misstatements detected in this regard.
+f) An opinion on whether or not the management report is consistent with the accounts corresponding to the same year, in the event that the aforementioned management report accompanies the annual accounts.
+Likewise, an opinion will be included as to whether the content and presentation of said management report is in accordance with the requirements of the applicable regulations, and any material errors detected in this regard will be indicated, where appropriate.